pkgcloud/pkgcloud/docs/providers/openstack/cdn.md

-##Using the Openstack CDN provider
+## Using the OpenStack CDN provider

 Creating a client is straight-forward: